davesmith/Respond/README.md

 I was curious about why that was and rather than find the answer in the CSS I did what any lunatic would do and try something out.

-### Main Changes
+### Description
-1. All CSS including from within style elements ripped, modified and added.
+1. All style rules reused, not just in width media query blocks to have rock-solid selector specificity
-2. Different AJAX code used to aid testing with Firefox/Firebug as it was reporting only the last request of a series being successful.
+2. Style elements processed
-3. Coded to be a bit more modular in that it should be possible to have
+3. A different AJAX code was used to aid testing in development with Firefox/Firebug.
+I found that only the last request of a series was being reported successful
-<script src="respond.js"></script> several times and all to work well.
+4. Optimised so that calling the respond.js script element several times will work happily.

 ### Caveats
 1. Avoid adding a link[rel=stylesheet] with an empty href.
-It might mess with IE8 and I couldn't be bothered to sort out IE's href property, which includes the current URL.
+It might mess with IE8.

 ### A fast & lightweight polyfill for min/max-width CSS3 Media Queries (for IE 6-8, and more)